 In reality, it wasn’t one opportunity but multiple.
 Across 8 years, that your-whole-life-is-on-the-line feeling has bounced through me like a perpetual echo.
 My medical journey can be summed up as an obstacle course through 12 neurologists to wind up with all first- and second-line AE treatments.
 Each turn meant higher stakes.
 The finish line came at a heavy cost.
 But after all that, I did get diagnosed, I did get out of two relapses, I did recover three times… and it’s not game over.

 Rather, it’s have-fun-with-the-aftermath.

 Lately, this looks a whole lot like trying to quiet those echoes of the past and just relax.
-Which hadn’t been going too bad for most of 2022—after finishing cyclophosphamide (Cytoxan) and starting to revive—until I hit a series of wobbles starting near the end of year.
+Which hadn’t been going too bad for most of 2022—after finishing cyclophosphamide (Cytoxan) and starting to revive—until I hit a series of wobbles by the end of year.

 A failed switch from Concerta to Vyvanse?
 Situational stressors?
 Immune system stimulation from the bivalent vaccine?
 Side effects from a trial of oral steroids?

 I found myself sitting on a fence, twice, questioning the stability of the ground below.
 Feeling like a puff of the wind might knock me back, yet again, into relapse land.

 But those wobbles felt different compared to the relapses I had in 2020 and 2021, and they resolved within a few weeks.
 I’m pleased to report that I’m no longer so agitated that Concerta has stopped masking my incompetence entirely.
 But I am agitated enough to complain 😬